Shippable/docs/sources/platform/management/subscription/settings.md

 In the **Technical Contact** section, enter the email address and click on **Save**.

+## Set timeout

+This is the maximum time(in minutes) after which you want your CI or runSh jobs to  timeout.
+This timeout is used when your [CI project](/platform/management/project/settings/) or [runSh job](/platform/workflow/job/runsh/) and the [Node Pool](/platform/management/subscription/node-pools/) on which the CI or runSh job is running do not have any timeout specified.
+If this is also not provided then default value will be set.
+Default value for timeout is 60 minutes for free users and 120 minutes for paid users.

+In the **Timeout(optional)** section, enter the timeout value and click on **Save**.

 ## Reset deployment key

 You can create a new deployment key for your Subscription by clicking on **Reset all keys**.
 Please note that you will need to re-encrypt any secure variables you created through Subscription Settings if you reset your keys.